-List A (proof of your child's name, date of birth and address)
+List A (proof of your child's name, date of birth and address) School Admissions Team require 3 documents.
+One from List A, one from List B and one from List C.

-• HM Revenue & Customs documents such as a letter showing your entitlement to Child Benefit, Working Tax Credit or Child Tax Credit
+HM Revenue & Customs documents such as a letter showing your entitlement to Child Benefit, Working Tax Credit or Child Tax Credit.
+This must have your child's name date of birth and address

-- Your child's medical registration card or a medical letter issued by the NHS or your GP within the last three months - Your child's Immigration and Nationality Directorate (IND) card (issued by the Home Office with your child's photo attached) - Your child's birth certificate
+- Your child's medical registration card or a medical letter issued by the NHS or your GP within the last three months.
+This must have your child's name, date of birth and address on the document - Your child's Immigration and Nationality Directorate (IND) card (issued by the Home Office with your child's photo attached) - Your child's birth certificate